abhukku/Bagse_cpp/README.md

 # BAGSE_cpp: An Rcpp Armadillo Implementation of BAGSE
 This repository contains an Rcpp Armadillo Implementation of a Bayesian Analysis of Gene Set Enrichment (BAGSE).
-BAGSE outputs enrichment parameters, which quantifies the level of enrichment of a gene set of interest.
+BAGSE outputs enrichment parameters, which quantify the level of enrichment of a gene set of interest.

 Use the torus_cpp function within the bagse.cpp file to obtain gene set enrichment parameter estimates.
 You must input annotations (i.e. a vector of 0s and 1s to mark genes in your gene set of interest) and summary statistics (i.e. z-scores or estimated beta values and their standard errors) from a study such as GWAS or differential expression analyses.